MattMatic/font-force-field/README.md

   ],

   defaults: {
-    cl: false,                    // Says that attached marks are not allowed to overlap within the cluster by default (without this it allows)
+    cl: true,                    // Says that attached marks are allowed to overlap within the cluster by default (without this it does not allow unless the GID overrides)
   },

   '123' : {cl:true},              // Override cluster overlap for one GID